andrew-vant/romtool/README.md

 armor, monsters, items, etc.

 The files thus created are plain-text files of tab-separated values.
 They can be opened in any spreadsheet program.
-I use LibreOffice.
+I use visidata or LibreOffice.

 ### Modifying data tables